Convex-Dev/convex/docs/tutorial/lisp-guide.md

 ```

 ### Functions

+Functions in Convex Lisp are the fundamental objects that represent computation: algorithms that can be applied to transform input data into output data.

+#### Function application syntax

 Functions can be called in an expression by placing the function name in a list before the arguments to a function.
 Usually, the function is specified by a Symbol: